 Skip to main content

-What are Your Beliefs?
+What are Our Beliefs?

 As a member of the Evangelical Presbyterian Church, Valley Hope subscribes to the Westminster Confession of Faith and it’s Larger and Shorter Catechisms as the system of theology which best reflects the revelation of the Scriptures, and hence the story of history.
 But in short, the EPC has produced the Seven Essentials of the Faith that all our churches hold in agreement with Christians everywhere: